manyducksco/chatter/README.md

 ### 3. Call from the Client

-Finally, create a client that connects to the server and calls the procedure.
+Finally, create a client that connects to the server and calls and responds to procedures.

 ```ts
 // src/client.ts